 While the wax is still liquid, it's time to add the candle wick.
 This can be tricky, but here's a helpful

 Tip: Tie the top of the wick around a coffee stirrer or popsicle stick, then lay it across the top of the jar.
-This keeps the wick centered on the bottom of the jar as the melted wax cools.Wick added to the wax with stirrer tied off to hold the wick in place.
+This keeps the wick centered on the bottom of the jar as the melted wax cools.A stick wrapped around the wick to keep in place.

 6. Let the Candles Cool